 For students without prior ICT studies, the MITS provides you with fundamental skills in systems analysis and design; programming; cyber-security; web technology; database technology; data communications and networking technology.

 By selecting the specialist subjects, you will develop deep theoretical and practical knowledge in specific areas in several advanced ICT areas such as Intelligent Web Services; Information Management; Enterprise Systems; eLogistics; Systems Strategy and Management; Business Process Innovation; Network Security and Data Management Technology.
 You will then have the intellectual and conceptual foundation to play a leading role in the development of the ICT industry both locally and overseas.

 You will then enjoy the opportunity to pursue varied and rewarding careers around the world.
-For example: systems analyst; web developer; database modeler/administrator; programmer; business process modeler; ICT strategist; project manager; information management specialist; security architect/specialist; business analyst; enterprise architect.
+For example: systems analyst; web developer; database modeller/administrator; programmer; business process modeller; ICT strategist; project manager; information management specialist; security architect/specialist; business analyst; enterprise architect.
 Definitions for each of these careers can be found at: https://www.qgcio.qld.gov.au/products/ict-workforce-capability/careers-and-programs/ict-career-streams

 The MITS has been developed in consultation with the Australian Computer Society (ACS), and professional level accreditation will be sought after there have been some graduates.
 It is anticipated that graduates of the MITS will be eligible for full membership of the ACS.

 In the MITS you will do the equivalent of at least twelve 12.5% units or sixteen 12.5% units.
 There are some units that are weighted at 25%, so these are the equivalent of two 12.5% units.